oopsmonk/documentation/node-software/0.1/goshimmer/references/api-reference.md

 # GoShimmer API v0.1.0

-The GoShimmer API provides a simple and consistent way to get transactions from the Tangle, get an IOTA node's neighbors, or send new transactions.<br></br>This API accepts HTTP requests and responds with JSON data.
+The GoShimmer API provides a simple and consistent way to get transactions from the Tangle, get a node's neighbors, or send new transactions.<br></br>This API accepts HTTP requests and responds with JSON data.

 :::info:
 You can also use the [Go client library](https://github.com/iotaledger/goshimmer/tree/master/client) to call these API endpoints.